apolloakora/edict.pipelines/README.md

 ## 13. Install Concourse Using Helm

+First we create the postgres database within the cluster that Concourse is going to depend on.
+To create the database

+- kubectl apply -f k8s-postgres-config-map.yml # setup db name, db username and passwd
+- kubectl apply -f k8s-postgres-persvolume.yml # setup db persistent volume and claim
+- kubectl apply -f k8s-postgres-deployment.yml # setup the postgres cluster deployment

 *To install concourse we have to begin by installing helm*

 - **`curl https://baltocdn.com/helm/signing.asc | gpg --dearmor | sudo tee /usr/share/keyrings/helm.gpg > /dev/null`**